 Finding Negative Keywords for your account

 Shortlisting negative keywords for larger accounts can become a time-taking task, plus the manual efforts put can sometimes result in errors.
 To control an erroneous action and to save the time being spent in scanning the search terms report for negative keywords, advertisers could try an automated negative keywords discovery tool that can save tons of time and effort for the PPC Manager.
-Not to mention, this will also save the wasted ad spend on AdWords.
+Not to mention, this will also save the wasted ad spend on Google Ads.